Femur Shaft Fractures, Causes, Symptoms & Treatment

 Open fracture – When the bone fragments stick out through the skin or a wound penetrates down to the broken bone, then it is termed as a compound or open fracture.
 This type of fracture includes severe damage to the surrounding muscles, ligaments, and tendons.
 These fractures are more complicated and have a high risk of infection.
 Moreover, the healing time for these fractures is also more.

-Femur Shaft Fractures Symptoms
+Femur Shaft Fracture Symptoms

 The femur shaft fracture symptoms include immediate severe pain, inability in putting weight on the injured leg, and even it may look deformed i.e. shorter than the other leg and not straight.